 - 1. The phone line needs to remain free to conduct office and school business. - 2.
-Students may call home with permission from the administration in only unusual circumstances.

-- 3. Students are not allowed to use cell phones at school, on school trips or in after school care.
+Students may call home with permission from the administration in only unusual circumstances. - 3.
+Students are not allowed to use cell phones at school, on school trips or in after school care.
 If a student has a cell phone, it is recommended that he/she leaves it at home.
 If it is brought to school it should remain off and left in the backpack and/or locker.
-School is not liable for any cell phone/electronic devices from home - 4.
-If a student uses a cell phone at school, it will be taken to the office.
-The phone will need to be picked up by the parent at the end of the day and pay a \$5.00 fine. - 5.
-During the winter, if we need to dismiss due to bad weather such as snow, the office is flooded with phone calls.
-It would help if parents could make their "snow plan" ahead of time and send a written note explaining what should happen with your student if we get out early.
+School is not liable for any cell phone/electronic devices from home. - 4.
+During the winter, if we need to leave due to bad weather such as snow, the office is flooded with phone calls.
+It would help if parents could make their "snow plan" ahead of time and send a written note 24 hours prior or day explaining what should happen with your student if we get out early.